mysql/mysql-utilities/doc/man/mysqlrplcheck.rst

 information file on the slave.

-You can also use the :option:`--show-slave-status` option to see the values from the SHOW SLAVE STATUS command.
+You can also use the :option:`--show-slave-status` option to see the values from the *SHOW SLAVE STATUS* statement.

 OPTIONS
 -------